 Layer to your hearts will

 So you’ve got it all set up, from the furniture all the way to the color of your walls, but you still don’t quite get the extravagance – layers are a must-have.
 Layer the floor with a rug, perhaps antique textile rugs or faux skin rugs, layer the shelves with thick candles in glass candle holders, layer your couch with cushions of contrasting colors and patterns and most of all, layer your bed with sheets, duvets, cushions and of course, a throw rug, preferably faux skin.
-Adding layers gives you space to complement your personal touch while keeping it elegant and look more expensive.
+Adding layers gives you space to complement your personal touch while keeping it elegant and your home will look more expensive.

 Invest in a vase

 A simple set of fresh flowers in a tightly arranged, unique vase placed neatly on a platform at the entrance of your house or even the coffee table in the living room is sure to lighten up mood of visitors while keeping your house looking fresh and elegant.
 Nevertheless, keep the flowers to a minimum.
 The key is to keep one type of flower at a time rather than bedazzling the place with colorful flowers.
 You wouldn’t want an indoor garden now!

 One or two structures with an interesting shape or silhouette, placed at strategic points around the house add the element of curiosity to the minds of visitors as they visit over.
 It spices up an otherwise boring outlook and splashes a touch of art and mystery.

 From the type of lighting to its strategic placement, lighting matters!
 Dimmed lights give off a comfy, romantic, cozy, relaxing and most definitely, luxurious and elegant feel.
 If you don’t want to replace all your switches with dimmers, you could always invest in lamps or woodwick candles.
 Bedside lamps for the bedroom and taller, sleeker, more aesthetic lamps for places like the living room, dining or even a corner of your bedroom if you prefer!